The Essential Tailgating Recipes

 The popular potato chip flavor translates fantastically to boneless "wings."
 OK, admittedly, they're basically chicken fingers, but for game day, we're calling them boneless wings.
 Be sure to line the baking sheet with parchment paper, as the chicken tends to stick to aluminum foil, even if it's coated with cooking spray.

 Quick and Easy Nachos

-This platter of goodness represents the lowest-effort end of the nacho spectrum.
+This platter of goodness represents the lowest-effort end of the homemade nachos spectrum.
 That said, “low-effort”—by no stretch of the imagination—means a low YUM-factor here.
 Although this game day-perfect platter of beefy, cheesy nachos comes together quickly and relies largely on store-bought shortcuts, it delivers the classic meld of flavors and textures that you want from everyone’s favorite appetizer.
-For this recipe, we combine the meat and cheese elements to create a Ro*Tel Dip-inspired, beefy cheese sauce to pour over the nachos.
-Not only does this guarantee an even distribution of the hearty toppings, but it keeps you from having to crank up the oven.
-However, if you prefer melted, shredded cheese over a sauce, simply cook your ground beef in a skillet on the stovetop, drain, and distribute over the nachos on a sheet pan.
-Then, top the platter with shredded cheese and pop it under the broiler until melty and glorious (omitting the can of Ro*Tel).
+For this nachos recipe, we combine the meat and nacho cheese elements to create a Ro*Tel Dip-inspired, beefy cheese sauce.
+This guarantees an even distribution of the hearty toppings and keeps you from having to crank up the oven.
+However, if you prefer melted, shredded cheese over a nacho cheese sauce, simply cook your ground beef in a skillet on the stovetop, drain, and distribute over the nachos on a sheet pan.
+Then, top the platter with shredded cheese and pop it under the broiler until melty and glorious (no Ro*Tel required).

 Crispy Grilled Buffalo Wings